bigomics/omicsplayground/docs/modules/mod7_Signature.rst

 The enrichment plots are shown below.
 They show the enrichment of the query signature across all constrasts.
 Positive enrichment means that this particular contrast shows similar expression changes as the query signature.
-Furthermore, the enrichment statistics can be found in the right tables, where
+Furthermore, the enrichment statistics can be found in the right tables:

+:**Table a**: Enrichment scores across all contrasts for the selected
+        query signature .
+The NES corresponds to the normalized enrichment score of the GSEA analysis.
-:**a**: Reports the summary of correlation/enrichment of the query signature
+:**Table b**: Genes in the query signature sorted by decreasing
-        in all contrasts.
-:**b**: Reports the summary of fold-changes of genes in the query signature.
+        (absolute) fold-change corresponding to the contrast selected in Table (a).

 .. figure:: figures/psc8.2.png
     :align: center